TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 ## Optional Parameters Guide
 These apply to all endpoints in our API.
 All optional parameters means these do not need to be included for CityMotion to function properly.
 They provide live customization pathways of the webview display.
 These features exist on the webpage side, not your app.

+### UI Theme "Dark Mode" (ui)
+- Description:  Changes the color theme to the specified mode.
+Currently enables a dark mode.
+Default theme is light.
+- Requirements: None
+- Usage: `ui = (dark, none)`
+- Default: Not enabled if not specified.
+- Example: `ui=dark`
+- Options:
+  - Default: `none` or do not include this parameter
+  - `dark` changes the color theme to a Dark Mode

-### barPosition
+### Navigation Bar (barPosition)
-- Description:  Shows a navigation bar which lets the user filter out cards between different transportation modes.
+- Description:  Shows a navigation bar which lets the user navigate between different transportation categories.
 - Requirements: None
 - Usage: `barPosition = (none, top, bottom)`
 - Default: Not enabled if not specified.